arian24b/sshin/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star\!
+Thanks again\!

-### How to Contribute

 1.  **Fork the Project**
 2.  **Create your Feature Branch**